SierraLima/GitRepo/doc/doc.md

 be done to Laravel to allow password reminders.
 For more information see Ollie Read's page on GitHub.

+The password need at least a lower letter, a upper letter and a number otherwise is not possible to login or to make an inscription.

 ![Use cases](img/use-cases.png)

 ## Sprint 1